 SECTION 3: STAFF ONLINE E-LEARNING EXPERIENCE

-Section three illustrates the staff online e-learning experience of the three regions, and between the individual partners.
+Section three illustrates the staff experience working with online e-learning of the three regions, and between the individual partners.
 The following indicators were included: whether online e-learning training had been delivered (Figure 7); if online e-learning was introduced in response to Covid-19 (Figure 8); access to adequate hardware and software; internet challenges in current work place (Figure 9); learning platforms currently in use (Figure 10); current work place (home or office); whether online e-learning can be delivered from current work place; and if they have access to access to course materials for such delivery.

 These indicators should also be considered in combination with Table 3 which illustrates a comparison of staff online e-learning experiences among CoEs.
 Unlike the first four indicators, the last two indicators are not also represented by figures, but only the number of responses and Table 2.
 The first indicator, if online e-learning offerings had been delivered, informed the remaining indicators.
 I.e. those institutions who have not delivered, have N/A for the remaining indicators.

 Figure 7 illustrates whether online e-learning has been delivered in the past.
-It shows that the majority of SANWATCE partners have delivered online e-learning training, 2/4 WANWATCE partners and 3/4 CEANWATCE partners have not.
+It shows that the majority of SANWATCE partners have delivered online e-learning training, 2/4 WANWATCE partners and 1 out of 4 CEANWATCE partners have delivered.
 In the former, IWEGA is the only partner who has not delivered such training.
 In CEANWATCE, the Ethiopian Institute of Water Resources in Ethiopia is the only partner who had delivered and in WANWATCE, both Nigerian partners have not delivered such training.

 The next indicator looked at whether online e-learning had been introduced in response to the Covid-19 pandemic (Figure 8).
 This figure shows that overall, 50% had introduced online e-learning in response to the pandemic.
 Table 3 shows that the one response from CEANWATCE was Ethiopian Institute of Water Resources in Ethiopia who also indicated the same.
 In the results for the previous indicator, those who had not delivered online e-learning training, were N/A for this indicator.